arex6240/abirbhav_phase2/cryptography.md

 ```
 2246069766871706352813845635896283550427369688733816925667491485440565630208989627729225212984783125979682554685302094776744105380218282706364056056744223
 ```
-I sent this value to the oracle for decryption and got a hex string back.
+I sent this value to the program for decryption and got a hex string back.
 ```
 Enter text to decrypt: 2246069766871706352813845635896283550427369688733816925667491485440565630208989627729225212984783125979682554685302094776744105380218282706364056056744223
 decrypted ciphertext as hex (c ^ d mod n): 21de3fe13e0